kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/jaeger.md

 service:
   pipelines:
     # You probably already have a traces pipeline, you don't have to change it.
-    # just add this one to your configuration.
+    # Just add this one to your configuration.
 Just make sure to not have two
     # pipelines with the same name
     traces/1:
       receivers: [otlp] # your receiver